Quasi-Judicial Bodies: An Overview

 Constitution of the NHRC

-- One member who is a former judge of the Supreme Court
+- One member is a former judge of the Supreme Court.

-- One member who is a former Chief Justice of a High Court
+- One member is a former Chief Justice of a High Court.

-- Two members with expertise in human rights issues
+- Two members are persons with expertise in human rights matters.

-The NHRC is based in New Delhi, and State Human Rights Commissions operate at the state level to support its work.
+The NHRC is based in New Delhi; State Human Rights Commissions operate at state level to support the NHRC’s work.

 Functions of the NHRC

-- Inspection of Jails and Institutions: The NHRC has the authority to visit jails and other government institutions where individuals are detained to assess living conditions and make recommendations for improvements.
+- Inspection of institutions: The Commission may inspect jails, lock‑ups and other institutions where persons are detained and make recommendations for improvement.

 Role of the Commission

-- Study international human rights laws and recommend their implementation in the State.
+- Study international human rights norms and recommend their implementation in India.

-- Raise awareness about human rights safeguards through publications, media, and seminars.
+- Promote research and spread awareness about human rights safeguards through publications, media and seminars.

-- Support and encourage the efforts of non-governmental organizations working in the field of human rights.
+- Support non‑governmental organisations and encourage their efforts in the field of human rights.

 In‑Class Exercise

-- The National Human Rights Commission of India has provided a specific format for filing complaints.
-Students are encouraged to use this format to draft a complaint regarding any human rights violation they are aware of, whether real or hypothetical.
+- The National Human Rights Commission of India provides a specific format for filing complaints.
+Students are encouraged to use this format to draft a complaint regarding any human rights violation they are aware of, real or hypothetical.

-- This exercise aims to familiarize students with the complaint mechanism of the NHRC and raise awareness about human rights issues.
+- This exercise familiarises students with the NHRC complaint mechanism and raises awareness about human rights issues.

 Format for Filing a Complaint with the NHRC